 The foundation board reviews proposals twice annually.
 Deadlines for receipt of applications are March 1 for funding through June, and September 1 for funding through December.

-Please include THREE copies of your proposal.
+Please include ONE copy of your proposal.

 GRANT APPLICATION INSTRUCTIONS